browserengineering/book/book/accessibility.md

         cmds.append(DrawOutline(rect, "black", 1))
 ```

-Call it in `InputLayout` to make sure text entries and buttons get
+Call it in `InputLayout` to make sure text entries and buttons get outlines.
-outlines:
+Also note that, because we now need access to `zoom` in all of the paint
+functions, you'll need to add that paramter to all of them
+(`DocumentLayout`, `BlockLayout`, etc).

 ``` {.python}
 class InputLayout: